How to clean reusable nappies

 - Dry without heat if possible - line drying is best

-`If you're using fleece liners or a built in liner with your cloth nappy, hold the other end tightly with the soiled end in the loo.
+- If you're using fleece liners or a built in liner with your cloth nappy, hold one other end tightly with the soiled end in the loo.
 Flush the toilet and the poo will flush away if your baby is over 6 months and has been weaned.

-Soaking nappies is no longer a thing!
-Simply store your dirty nappies in a dry nappy bucket or a Strucket until you have a wash going on.
+Simply store your dirty cloth or reusable nappies in a dry nappy bucket or a Strucket until you have a wash going on.
 A large wet bag will also work for the same purpose.
 Take a look at the Cheeky range of wetbags and nappy storage solutions.

 Don't be tempted to add fabric softener, this can impact the absorbency of your nappies over time.